liyaSileshi/deep-learning/Back_Propagation.md

 Back-propagation is just a way of propagating the total loss back into the neural network to know how much of the loss every node is responsible for, and subsequently updating the weights in such a way that minimizes the loss by giving the nodes with higher error rates lower weights and vice versa.

+In short, Back Propagation is an algorithm to determine how a single training example would like to nudge the weights and biases.

 When training a network, we repeat the following steps (for *n* epoches):

 1. Perform forward pass.